Top 9 fun facts about the Eiffel Tower

 The first fun fact about the Eiffel Tower I want to share with you is the fact that it was supposed to be demolished twenty years after its construction.
 As some of you know the Iron Lady was built for the 1889 World Fair.
 This fair was to celebrate the 100th anniversary of the Prise de la Bastille, “the storming of the Bastille”.
 This date will always be very important to the French, it is the fête nationale, it commemorates the beginning of the French revolution and the start of the french struggle for democracy.

-So, the Eiffel Tower was inaugurated in 1889 and was supposed to be up only for twenty years.
+So, the Eiffel Tower was inaugurated in 1889 and was only supposed to exist for twenty years.
 Moreover, the Parisians and artists of that time hated it, describing it as “useless and monstrous”!
 They even started a petition for the tower to be dismantled.
+Many artists protested strongly against it, calling it ‘a gigantic black smokestack’ that would ruin the beauty of Paris.

 Gustave Eiffel did not want it to be destroyed, so he gave the tower a new purpose, and turned it into a huge radio antenna.
 The French military was then able to send and receive wireless messages.
 One can say the Eiffel Tower was of great value during WWI.